Look Up Kern County Public Records for Free: Search Anyone

 Source: Federal Bureau of Prisons17

-The Federal Bureau of Investigation (FBI)—Criminal records from the California Department of Justice are limited to those created by state agencies; patrons must contact the FBI to locate national criminal history records.18 These checks can be done electronically or by submitting mail requests.
+Federal Bureau of Investigation (FBI)—Criminal records from the California Department of Justice are limited to those created by state agencies; patrons must contact the FBI to locate national criminal history records.18 These checks can be done electronically or by submitting mail requests.
 They are fingerprint-based and cost $18.00.

 All sorts of court records can be acquired from the Superior Court of California in Kern County electronically and physically by getting in touch with the court.